 BCom (Hons), FCA, GAICD

 Appointed March 2022.
 Jane is a digital and marketing strategist and has held executive positions in Sydney, New York, Melbourne, Singapore and Perth.
 She is Chair of Healthdirect Australia and is a non-executive director of Cedar Woods Properties (CWP), Australian Finance Group (AFG) and the Telethon Kids Institute.
-She is Chair of the Risk and Audit Committee and the Risk Committee at AFG and CWP respectively.
+She is Chair of the Risk and Audit Committee at CWP and Chair of the Technology and Data Committee at AFG.
 She is also Managing Director of Lenox Hill, a digital strategy and advisory firm.